ak292/node-chat-app/README.md

 Must have NodeJS installed

 # Usage
-Step 1) Run npm install
+1) Run npm install
-Step 2) CD into src
+2) Change into src directory
-Step 3) Run node index.js
+3) Run node index.js
-Step 4) Navigate to localhost:3000 in your browser
+4) Navigate to localhost:3000 in your browser